serpent33/spambot/README.md

 # SERP SPAMBOT
-Spambot with GUI written in python
+Spambot with GUI written in Python